Amy Casey Cooks

 • Why You'll Love This Recipe: Simple to make, fall off the bone tender, meal prep recipe.

 If you love sticky, tender ribs that slide off the bone, then this is the recipe for you.
-These ribs are one of our family favorite pork recipes.
-Along with my 30 minute Pork Tenderloin Sliders and Maple Glazed Pork with Sauteed Apples, I make this baby back rib recipe year round.
+These ribs are one of our family favorite pork recipes along with my 30 minute Pork Tenderloin Sliders and Maple Glazed Pork with Sauteed Apples.
+Since the pork loin ribs bake in the oven, I make them year round.
+No grill or smoker are needed.

 It's a simple 3 ingredient recipe that I developed while working as the chef at a small gourmet shop.
 I perfected it cooking for my barbecue-loving personal chef clients.
-The ribs needed to be just as delicious when reheated as the day they're made.
+These ribs are just as delicious when reheated as the day they're made.
+They're never tough or dried out.

 It's one of those recipes that you can make in advance and to take some of the stress off dinnertime.
 You'll even have enough time to my a Peach Crumble Pie.